tiger4589/CronScheduler/README.md

 ## How to install?

-You can find the library on nuget.org by searching for NCrontabScheduler
+You can find the library on nuget.org by searching for Crontab.Scheduler

 ## How to inject the scheduler?